Back

 Term Definition

-Authorization Signed permission that allows covered entities, such as doctors and hospitals, to disclose patient information.
+Authorization Signed permission that allows covered entities, such as doctors and hospitals, to disclose patient data.

 Covered entity Business associates and partners who collect personal patient information and fall under the regulations.